Mariam-s/Mariam-Sari/README.md

 ## **BACKGROUND**

 I am 18 years old and have recently graduated from highschool.
 I'm a 3rd generation Australian and my cultural background is Lebanese.
 I am fluent in both English and Arabic and practicing German.
 I think maybe the most interesting fact about me is that I'm a huge fan of I Prevail, Bring Me The Horizon, Rage Against the Machine, Of Mice & Men and $uicideBoy$, and that I also listen to heaps of other random music preferably rock, metal and the occasional rap.
 I guess it's interesting because people are always surprised when I tell them the type of music I listen to, mainly because I don't look like I listen to that kind of stuff.
-I also have an adorable *cough cough* (not really though he's a little it odd :o) Ragdoll kitty who's named Caesar after Julius Caesar.
+I also have an adorable *cough cough* (not really though he's a little bit odd :o) Ragdoll kitty who's named Caesar after Julius Caesar.

 ## **INTEREST IN IT**